middleman/middlemanapp.com/source/guides/extensions.html.markdown

       end
     end

-The above sets the :currently_requested_path value at the beginning of each request.
+The above sets the `:currently_requested_path` value at the beginning of each request.
 Notice the return value of "true."
-All blocks using "before_processing" must return either true or false.
+All blocks using `before_processing` must return either true or false.
 True allows the processing to continue after the callback in run.
 False halts the processing immediately.
 Internal extensions use this ability to set 404 headers on missing files and halt processing if they don't exist.

 ## build_reroute Callback